Environmental monitoring: Parameters

-Chemical
+Chemical parameters

 The range of chemical parameters that have the potential to affect any ecosystem is very large and in all monitoring programmes it is necessary to target a suite of parameters based on local knowledge and past practice for an initial review.
 The list can be expanded or reduced based on developing knowledge and the outcome of the initial surveys.

 Freshwater environments have been extensively studied for many years and there is a robust understanding of the interactions between chemistry and the environment across much of the world.
 However, as new materials are developed and new pressures come to bear, revisions to monitoring programmes will be required.
 In the last 20 years acid rain, synthetic hormone analogues, halogenated hydrocarbons, greenhouse gases and many others have required changes to monitoring strategies.

-Biological
+Biological parameters

 In ecological monitoring, the monitoring strategy and effort is directed at the plants and animals in the environment under review and is specific to each individual study.

 However, in more generalised environmental monitoring, many animals act as robust indicators of the quality of the environment that they are experiencing or have experienced in the recent past.
 One of the most familiar examples is the monitoring of numbers of Salmonid fish such as brown trout or Atlantic salmon in river systems and lakes to detect slow trends in adverse environmental effects.
 The steep decline in salmonid fish populations was one of the early indications of the problem that later became known as acid rain.

 In recent years much more attention has been given to a more holistic approach in which the ecosystem health is assessed and used as the monitoring tool itself.
 It is this approach that underpins the monitoring protocols of the Water Framework Directive in the European Union.

-Radiological
+Radiological parameters

 Radiation monitoring involves the measurement of radiation dose or radionuclide contamination for reasons related to the assessment or control of exposure to ionizing radiation or radioactive substances, and the interpretation of the results.
 The 'measurement' of dose often means the measurement of a dose equivalent quantity as a proxy (i.e. substitute) for a dose quantity that cannot be measured directly.
 Also, sampling may be involved as a preliminary step to measurement of the content of radionuclides in environmental media.
 The methodological and technical details of the design and operation of monitoring programmes and systems for different radionuclides, environmental media and types of facility are given in IAEA Safety Guide RS–G-1.8 and in IAEA Safety Report No. 64.

 Radiation monitoring is often carried out using networks of fixed and deployable sensors such as the US Environmental Protection Agency's Radnet and the SPEEDI network in Japan.
 Airborne surveys are also made by organizations like the Nuclear Emergency Support Team.